lypnol/adventofcode-2016/README.md

-# Advent of code 2016 solutions
+# Advent of code 2016 submissions

-These are proposed solutions for http://adventofcode.com/2016.
+These are proposed submissions for http://adventofcode.com/2016.